Understanding changes the meaning of the signal.

 This is why many loops feel late to consciousness.
 By the time the thinking mind notices, the body may already be halfway through a route the nervous system has practiced many times.

 You do not need a brain map to understand the basic circuit.
-Think of three simple messages.
+Think of three messages working in sequence.

-It helps signals fire, actions start, and urgency rise.
+It helps signals fire, actions start, and readiness rise.
 When the go signal runs loud, a small cue can feel impossible to ignore.

 Visitors rarely arrive with neuroscience language.
 They arrive with a felt experience.
 The engine helps translate that experience without shaming it.